aws-samples/sample-power-aidlc-all/README.md

 - All downloads use HTTPS with TLS certificate validation
 - Temp files are cleaned up automatically after installation
 - The agent hook prompt is hardcoded and not user-modifiable during setup
-- See `.threatmodel/` for the full STRIDE-based threat model

 ## License